 Here’s the honest answer.
 I don’t know.
 I can tell you that I foresee at least five books.
-The series begins with Then Came Edgar and continues with book two which is in progress and is tentatively titled An Evening in April.
+The series begins with Long Time Coming and continues with book two which is titled Welcome Back Mister Starnes.

 Are the Morgan Crossroads books romance novels?

 No, they aren’t.
 There is a romantic element in the first two books and I expect each following book to continue the tradition.
 But they are not romance novels as one normally thinks of books in that genre.
 Romance happens in real life everywhere, including Morgan Crossroads, Alabama.

 You will find love in every Morgan Crossroads novel.
 There may be a romantic twist, but there will always be another kind of love – the love that tight-knit members of a small rural community can have for each other.

 Will I be embarrassed of I loan my copy of a Morgan Crossroads book to my conservative parent?

 No, you won’t.
 There is no danger of your friends or family complaining of such things as sexual situations or strong language in the Morgan Crossroads Series.
 They might complain of a lack of such things, but if they do, there are other books on the market that will fit their tastes.

 How can I stay up to date with new book releases, etc.?

 It’s easy.
 Just submit your name to my mailing list using the form at the bottom of this page.
 I’ll let you know how things are coming in Morgan Crossroads and whenever a new book in the series is being released.

 Why is there no cursing or sex in the Morgan Crossroads books?
 After all, those things are part of real life.